Rupesh707/Apple_M1_Purchase_Prediciton/README.md

 The primary objective of the project is to determine the clients that would most likely purchase Apple's newly released M1 Macbook.

 ### 2. DATA COLLECTION:
-The data was collected through a survey sent across different techno savvy groups over 1 week period of time.
+The data was collected through a survey sent across different social media channels to a targeted techno savvy groups over 1 week period of time.

 ### 3. DATA PREPARATION & ANALYSIS :
 Collected data is prepared by converting columns with appropriate labels.